liberiot/station/README.md

-# station
+# Station

-Multi-modem base station written in Python
+Station is LIBERiot's gateway application to push GWAP data to the cloud.
+This application, written in Python, can handle multple serial modems simultaneously.

+Python dependencies:

+* paho-mqtt
+* pyserial